 The Company is currently contemplating and may pursue, subject to any required regulatory approvals, a separation of the Company's product business and IP licensing business through a tax-efficient transaction, resulting in two independent, publicly traded companies.
-The Company is currently evaluating the optimal timing of the contemplated business separation.
+The Company is evaluating the optimal timing of the contemplated business separation and currently anticipates that such separation will not be completed earlier than the first half of 2022.